navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 ![React Basics](images/19.png)

-_Script used to get all the titles under this topic_
+🌟*Script used to get all the titles under this topic*

 ```js
 [